theflakes/jve/README.md

         - Collect and print a uniqued list of all field names found in logs with the specified 'field_name' cat logs.json | jve --unique --values --name 'field_name'
-        - print a uniqued list of all values found in the field 'field_name' for across all logs
+        - print a uniqued list of all values found in the field 'field_name' across all logs

 Options: